harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/reference-architecture.md

 ## Customer reference architectures

-Reference architectures enables organizations to fully utilize Harness Self-Managed Enterprise Edition for a customized, secure, and scalable continuous delivery process.
+Reference architectures enable organizations to fully utilize Harness Self-Managed Enterprise Edition for a customized, secure, and scalable continuous delivery process.

+These architectures aim to simplify the process of setting up Harness Self-Managed Enterprise Edition.
+However, the determination of the architecture that best suits your organization's specific requirements can be difficult.
+Careful consideration and evaluation of the requirements are necessary to determine the optimal reference architecture for the intended setup.

 ![](./static/smp-ref-arch-dt.png)